 Hyphenated numerals (e.g., 107-108) indicate year courses for which no credit is given until the work of both semesters has been completed.

-Asterisks placed before the course designation (e.g., \101) indicate that the work is considered introductory in relation to major and minor requirements.
+An asterisk placed before the course designation (e.g., 101) indicates that the work is considered introductory in relation to major and minor requirements.

 ART

 Miss Shipley, Dr. Gauss